DeltaRCM/pyDeltaRCM/docs/source/info/hydrodynamics.rst

 .. todo:: add sentence or two above about check_for_loops.

-Water routing completes when all water parcels have either 1) reached the model domain boundary, 2) taken a number of steps exceeding :obj:`~pyDeltaRCM.DeltaModel.stepmax`, or 3) been removed from further routing via the :obj:`_check_for_loops` function.
+Water routing completes when all water parcels have either 1) reached the model domain boundary, 2) taken a number of steps exceeding :attr:`~pyDeltaRCM.model.DeltaModel.stepmax`, or 3) been removed from further routing via the :obj:`_check_for_loops` function.